 We chatted with artist Russell Shaw smack bang in the middle of his move from Atlanta to San Francisco to join the team at Slack.
 Here, we talk about his experience in Atlanta; his thoughts on real-world projects in your portfolio; how the industry is becoming more and more saturated; plus his Power Rangers dedicated website he put together at age 9.

 I’m positive that this is a cliché in interviews like this at this point, but it really is true that I have just been drawing over everything I could get my hands on, all the time, ever since I was a little kid.
 It started out with regular, little boy-doodling – pictures of dragons and knights, tigers and wolves – and then when I reached maybe late elementary school I became relatively obsessed with inventing cities and drawing really complex maps, invention schematics, or architectural renderings.
 I was big into Legos as well.
 I think there was always an artistic side to the way I saw the world, but it was less about freeform creativity; it was always more interesting to me to order things, organize them, think in systems, and create things with intricate, infinite detail.
 (I think it also helped that I got into computers when I was really young.
 I learned how to take them apart and build them, how to write code, how to use basic graphic design software – I put together my first website when I was nine-years-old.
 It was just a lot of rambling about Power Rangers.
 The background was a repeating image pattern of a photo of fire.
 It was rad.)

-When did you fall in love with design and how did you get started?
 I think my love of infinite detail is ultimately what led me into the design profession rather than into studio art.
 I actually went into college pursuing studio art.
 But one day, one of my professors approached my drafting table in a painting course and, in front of the whole class, said – and I kid you not, this is verbatim, because I have never forgotten it – she said: “Watching you try to create art is like watching someone drive nails through their fingers.”
 Ouch!
 That stuck with me.
 What she meant was that I was too tight, too obsessed with detail, and too focused on getting things absolutely perfect.
 And she was right.
 I was not mad; I think it steered me away from something I just did not have in me.
 Also, during that same semester, a media company in town heard that I knew the ins-and-outs of a lot of design software, and hired me to do a few graphic campaigns for them.
 Once I started working on that project, I just fell in love with the process and the work itself.
 I think it all just lined up and clicked at the same time for me: I realized I could actually make a career out of graphic design.